Potato pancake: Korean gamja-jeon

 Gamja-jeon is a Korean pancake made by pan-frying in oil the mixture of grated potato and potato starch.
 It can be made without additional ingredients, but is sometimes mixed with onion, chilli and perilla leaf.
 Generally, it is seasoned with a small amount of salt and served with soy sauce.

+Moroccan maaquda

+A popular street food in Morocco is the maaquda, prepared very similar to latkes.
+It probably originated in the colonial era, when potatoes were introduced to Morocco.